RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 You can change the default port for the Redis Enterprise Software web UI (8443) to a custom port, as long as the new port is not in use by another process.

-To change the default port for the RS Web UI, on any node in the cluster run:
+To change this port, run:

 ```sh
 rladmin cluster config cm_port <new-port>